Inventory Control for Spectrally Positive Levy Demand Processes: Introduction

-In this paper, we generalize the existing models by solving the inventory control problem for a general spectrally positive \lev demand process.
-This generalization encompasses jumps of \emph{infinite activity} and/or \emph{infinite variation} that had not been studied previously in inventory models.
-It accommodates important processes such as the (spectrally positive versions of) variance gamma, CGMY and normal inverse Gaussian (NIG) processes as well as classical examples such as the gamma process and a subset of stable processes.
-The ones perturbed by Wiener processes are also accommodated.
+\underline{Generalization of the demand process:} Essentially, all existing L\'evy-based inventory models employ the \lev processes with upward jumps of finite activity [as defined in \eqref{compound_poisson}], i.e., the demand arrives as a (drifted) compound Poisson process with or without a Brownian motion.
+The set of these \lev processes excludes those with infinite activity/variation.
+In other words, the existing models do not cover well-known processes such as the (spectrally positive versions of) variance gamma, CGMY, and normal inverse Gaussian processes as well as classical ones as the gamma process and a subset of stable processes.
+For these processes, the IDE involves integration with respect to infinite measures, and hence, the IDE-based approach can become intractable.
+On the other hand, the approach that uses the scale function can accommodate these processes without any additional work.

-Recently, there has been new demand and trend of introducing jumps of infinite activity/variation in other stochastic models.
-In finance, for example, empirical evidence shows that it is appropriate to model frequent small fluctuations of asset prices in terms of jumps of infinite activity as opposed to modeling them by Wiener processes; see, e.g., the introduction of \cite{CGMY_2002}.
-For this reason, variance gamma, CGMY and NIG processes with jumps of infinite activity are now popular tools for realistic financial models.
-In optimal dividend problems, the classical compound Poisson model (with or without a Wiener process) has been generalized to a spectrally negative \lev model \cite{Kyprianou_Palmowski_2007,Loeffen_2008, Loeffen_2009, Loeffen_2009_2} thanks to the fluctuation theories of the reflected \lev process developed by, e.g., \cite{Avram_et_al_2007,Pistorius_2004}.
-See also \cite{Bayraktar_2012,Bayraktar_2013} for its spectrally positive \lev version, and \cite{Albrecher_Renaud_Zhou_2008, Kyprianou_Zhou_2009} under tax payments.

-Inventory models are certainly related to these problems.
-Indeed, the demand is the most important determinant of the price, and hence the above-mentioned reason for introducing jumps of infinite activity/variation applies to our case.
-Moreover, while a Wiener process is easy to handle analytically, there is no evidence that small fluctuations are Gaussian.
-This motivates us to work on the inventory control problem for a general spectrally positive \lev demand process.

-Until recently, the inclusion of jumps of infinite activity/variation has been difficult both analytically and numerically.
-However, in the last decade, there has been a great development in the fluctuation theory of \lev processes (see e.g.\ \cite{Bertoin_1996,Doney_2007,Kyprianou_2006}).
-In particular, for the case of spectrally one-sided \lev processes, the so-called \emph{scale function} can be used efficiently to express many quantities of interest such as hitting time probabilities, resolvent (potential) measures, and overshoots/undershoots.
-Its analytical properties such as log-convexity and smoothness/continuity has been used successfully in various stochastic control problems.

-In this paper, we take advantage of these results to show that an $(s,S)$-policy is optimal for appropriate choice of $s$ and $S$.
-This differs from the approach in \cite{Bensoussan_2005} and other literature where quantities of interest are written as solutions to certain integro-differential equations.
-In addition to the generalization of the underlying process discussed above, our approach has the following advantages.